 Local travel conditions, including whether you can travel to or from certain neighbourhoods, cities and regions, can change at short notice.
 We monitor the local situation closely and should there be any changes that could affect your trip, we will advise you and discuss your options.

 Travel to and from Morocco remains restricted to certain categories of travellers:

 – Citizens and residents of Morocco;

-– Foreign nationals of visa-exempt countries (which includes US, Canadian, Australian, New Zealand and UK citizens) who have reservations with Moroccan hotels or travel agencies are allowed to enter and depart;
+– Foreign nationals of visa-exempt countries (which includes US, Canadian, Australian, New Zealand citizens) who have reservations with Moroccan hotels or travel agencies are allowed to enter and depart;

 – Business people invited by Moroccan companies are allowed to enter and depart.

 Special operations flights serving these passengers will continue to operate under the State of Health Emergency.
 Ferry passage remains limited to special operation ferries between Morocco and Sète, France and Genoa, Italy.
 The land borders with Ceuta and Melilla remain closed.

 What are the benefits of travelling at present?

 One of the “white linings” of the Coronavirus cloud as far as travel is concerned is the fact that many places find themselves gloriously untouristed at present.
 Clearly more off-the-beaten-track travel may well be favoured by many at this time, which suits us very well as an adventurous travel company.
 Moreover, more adventurous visitors will have the chance of once-in-a-lifetime remote experiences in places like the Sahara Desert, with virtually no other foreign visitors for company.